 Depending on what type of product you’re looking for, there’s a wide range of domestic ducks available.

-Here are the three most popular domestic duck breeds:
+Here are the some of the most popular domestic duck breeds:

 1. Khaki Campbell

-If you want domestic duck breeds due to their production qualities, a khaki Campbell is a good fit.
+If you want domestic duck breeds due to their egg production qualities, a Khaki Campbell is a good fit.

 These energetic little birds can lay up to six eggs every week.
 This makes them a good choice for someone who wants to raise ducks for their egg-laying produce.